TestFlowKit/testflowkit/readme.md

 @macro
 Scenario: complete user workflow
   Given the user is on the login page
-  When the user fills the "username" field with |username|
+  When the user fills the "username" field with ${username}
-  And the user fills the "password" field with |password|
+  And the user fills the "password" field with ${password}
   And the user clicks the "login" button
   Then the user should be logged in successfully
-  When the user navigates to the |page| page
+  When the user navigates to the ${page} page
-  Then the user should see the |page| page
+  Then the user should see the ${page} page

 # Usage
 Scenario: Test complete workflow